 Boston Theater Marathon

-The Boston Playwrights’ Theatre produces the Boston Theater Marathon (BTM), an award-winning, all-day marathon of new 10-minute plays.
-The plays are chosen from over 400 entries from New England playwrights, and the 50 selected plays are produced by 50 New England theatre companies who donate their time to this event.
-Click here to learn more about the judging process.
-Generously supported over the years by the Boston University Humanities Foundation and by individual donations, the BTM gives net proceeds to the Theatre Community Benevolent Fund, an organization helping area theatre artists and companies in crisis.
+Boston Playwrights’ Theatre produces the Boston Theater Marathon (BTM), an award-winning, all-day marathon of new 10-minute plays.
+The plays are chosen from more than 400 entries from New England playwrights, and the 50 selected plays are produced by 50 New England theatre companies who donate their time to this event.
+Generously supported over the years by the Boston University Humanities Foundation and by individual donations, the BTM gifts its net proceeds to the Theatre Community Benevolent Fund, an organization which helps area theatre artists and companies in crisis.

 The heart of the BTM is the one-day festival.
 The plays begin at 12 noon and are performed continuously until 10 p.m.